stevekinney/stevekinney.net/src/courses/figma/building-a-checkbox-component.md

 ---
 title: Building a Checkbox Component
-description: Creating an interactive checkbox component with variants
+description: Creating an interactive checkbox component with variants in Figma.
-modified: 2024-04-15T06:34:57-06:00
+modified: 2024-04-15T09:00:46-06:00
 ---

 > [!success] Solution